BC Museums Association

 12 – 1PM PT

-Cultivating Careers #4: Challenging Inequities Through Inclusive Leadership.
+Cultivating Careers #4: Challenging Inequities Through Inclusive Leadership

 In this professional development session, facilitator Madison Tardif will provide tools and resources to think about what skills make an inclusive leader.
 Participants will be encouraged to think about their own positionality and how to use their power to promote change in their own spheres of influence.